24 hr Emergency Callout

 • Sensitive areas such as unmade ground.

-• Location of emergency equipment like spill kits and drain covers.
+• Location of emergency equipment, like spill kits and drain covers.

 How Do I Find Drainage Plans for My House?

-Finding drainage plans onlineIf you want to get hold of your property’s existing drainage plans, it is possible to contact your local water authority.
+If you want to get hold of your property’s existing drainage plans, it is possible to contact your local water authority.
 However, it is important to note that you usually have to pay for permission to access these plans.
-And generally, the drainage plans provided from your local water authority will snow you the location of all main drains on your road and not the private drainage system of your property.
+And generally, the drainage plans provided by your local water authority will show you the location of all main drains on your road and not the private drainage system of your property.

 You Can Access Property Drainage Plans from the Council

-It is very likely that your local Council will also have the drainage plans for your property.
+Likely, your local Council will also have the drainage plans for your property.
 These can be extracted from the archives (note that you will be charged an administration fee for this access).

 It is worth noting that the drainage plans provided by your local Council may not be what you will find on your property.
 The reason for this is that new drains may have been installed since the last drainage plan draw-up, extensions may have been built, and other changes may have been made.
 So, just be aware of this when you send in your drainage plan application.